 2. Educates the patient

-3. Has potential to use data to create better outcomes while improving doctor efficiency and patient convenience
+3. Has the potential to use data to create better outcomes while improving doctor efficiency and patient convenience

 What do you think of this approach?